Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 It can also be accessed from British Columbia via Crowsnest Pass or Glacier Park in the United States via Carway Border Crossing (once borders between Canada and the US are opened to travelers, of course).

 - Crypt Lake Trail & Hellroaring Falls

 - Red Rock Canyon

 Most iconic hotel: Prince of Wales Hotel (see on Booking / Agoda / TripAdvisor)

 Budget hotel: Crandell Mountain Lodge (see on Booking / Agoda / TripAdvisor)

 4. Elk Island National Park

 – Size: 194 km²

-Elk Island National Park is just outside of the provincial capital and considered one of the top things to do in Edmonton.
+Elk Island National Park is just outside of the provincial capital and considered one of the top things to do in Edmonton and easiest day trip from Edmonton.
 It is the smallest national park in Alberta and the only one that is not a UNESCO World Heritage Site.